 8. XFS

-XFS was discovered as one of the best file systems introduced for Linux OS.
-With support for extremely large file systems, XFS made a mark in the 90s among the top-range file system.
-It was clear that XFS operates in a better environment and provides high-performance results, which is why it is still supported in the Linux distributions.
+XFS was introduced in the 90s as one of the top-range file systems for Linux, known for supporting extremely large file systems and providing high-performance results, which is why it's still supported in many Linux distributions.

 9. SquashFS